 As a classical illustration, we consider a swarm of mobile robots initially positioned in a single file.
 Our aim is to allow the whole swarm to move in formation, with the first robot acting as the swarm's leader, while the others follow in its path.
-To this aim, we let each regular mobile robot act as differential-motor, two-sensor light-attracted Braitenberg vehicle [7].
+To this aim, we let each regular mobile robot act as differential-motor, two-sensor lightattracted Braitenberg vehicle [7].
+This vehicle regularly updates the speed of its left (resp. right) motor proportionally to the intensity of the light read by its right (resp. left) sensor.
+In other words, each of our regular robots consistently adapts its course to drive toward the brightest light source its sensors can detect.
 By attaching a light at the rear of each robot, each regular robot will be attracted toward the robot directly in front of it in the line.
+Hence, each agent (except for the last one in the file) acts as a (local) leader for the agent robot in the file.
+Similarly, each regular robot simultaneously acts as a follower, attracted by the previous robot in the file.
 This effectively enables us to build a "robot train", whose path the first agent in line (i.e., the leading robot) controls (similar to the column formation in [8]).